webmaster442/BookGen/Commands.md

 -v, --verbose:
     Optional argument, turns on detailed logging.
 Usefull for locating issues

+# BuildExport

+Build a JSON file with schema for post processing of the book.

+`BookGen BuildExport -o <output> [-v] [-d [directory]]` `BookGen BuildExport --output <output> [--verbose] [--dir [directory]]`

+Arguments:

+-o, --output:
+    Required argument.
+Specifies the output file name.

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

 # BuildWp

 Build a wordpress export file from the book.